fireship-io/fireship.io/hugo/content/terms.md

 Cancellations and Refunds: You can cancel your PRO Membership at any time.
 If you purchase a subscription that automatically renews, you may cancel the subscription any time before the end of the current billing period, and the cancellation will take effect immediately.

 Lapsed Payment: If payment for a subscription fails, the user account will be downgraded and granted a 7-day grace period to update the payment source.
-If a successful payment is not made within 7 days the membership will be fully canceled, and renewal will be subject to current prices.
+If a successful payment is not made within 7 days, the membership will be fully canceled, and renewal will be subject to current prices.

 ### Disclaimer